Welcome to CS 61BL

 - One two-hour lecture per week.

-- Four exams in the 8 weeks of the course.
+- Three exams in the 8 weeks of the course.

-- Three projects in the 8 weeks of the course.
+- Four projects in the 8 weeks of the course.

 CS 61A is an important prerequisite.
 We expect to build heavily on data-oriented and object-oriented design approaches introduced in this course and on algorithms for recursive list and tree manipulation.
-Engineering 7 students may find the beginning of the course to be a bit scarier, particularly when it comes to object-oriented programming and recursion.
+Engineering 7, CS 88, and Data 8 students may find the beginning of the course to be a bit scarier, particularly when it comes to object-oriented programming and recursion.
 We assume you are coming in with zero Java experience, but we will move through basic Java syntax very quickly.

-We recommend all students to complete the optional introductory assignment to get comfortable with Java and practice some of the programming skills expected by this class.
+We recommend all students to complete the optional introductory assignment by the beginning of the semester to get comfortable with Java and practice some of the programming skills expected by this class.

 This is a course about data structures and programming methods.
 For those who may have already had a data structures course and simply want to learn Java, self-study may be a better option.
 The self-paced center offers CS 9G: Java for Programmers, that will teach you more of what you want to know in less time.
-Students with “sufficient partial credit” in CS 61B should also consider taking CS 47B to complete the CS 61B requirement without taking the full course.
+Students with “sufficient partial credit” in CS 61B should consider taking CS 47B to complete the CS 61B requirement without taking the full course.
+Both of these self-paced courses are only offered during the fall and spring semesters.

 Lab sections meet every day Monday through Friday, except Wednesday.
-You are expected to attend lab whenever your lab section meets.
+You are required to attend the lab section you are enrolled in, enforced through physical worksheets.
 All lab work must be done with a partner.

-If you would like to attend a lab section that you are not officially enrolled in, you must receive permission from the lab TA of the section you would like to attend.
-Historically, the afternoon labs (including 2-5 pm and 3-6 pm labs) have the highest attendance, so it’s not likely that you will find a seat there.
-Switching sections will not be permitted following the first week of class except under exceptional circumstances.
+If you would like to attend a lab section that you are not officially enrolled in, you must receive permission from your current lab TA and the lab TA of the section you would like to attend.
+Historically, the afternoon labs (such as the 2-5 pm labs) have the highest attendance, so it’s unlikely that you will find a seat there.
+Attending a lab that you are not officially enrolled in or have not received permission to attend will result in a loss of credit for that day’s worksheet or quiz.

 Instructor Office Hours

-Monday and Tuesday lab exercises are due 11:59 pm Wednesday, while Thursday and Friday lab exercises are due 11:59 pm Saturday.
-Labs exercises and self-assessments will be graded via online submission to Gradescope, and you may submit as many times as you like before the deadline.
+Each lab assignment is due 22 hours after the start of your enrolled lab section (or of your switched section if have received approval from both the TA and the instructors).
+For example, if your lab section is from 8-11 AM, then Monday’s lab assignment will be due on Tuesday at 6 AM.
+Similarly, Friday’s lab assignment will be due on Saturday at 6 AM.
+Lab exercises and self-assessments will be graded via online submission to Gradescope, and you may submit as many times as you like before the deadline.
 The last lab of each week will additionally require you to fill out a self-reflection form about the labs in the past week.

 You can only take the quiz in your own lab section.
-Because of how quiz points are capped, you can miss several quizzes without detriment to your overall quiz grade.
+If you need to take the quiz in another section, you must receive TA and instructor approval before doing so.
 There are no makeup quizzes.

-There are three projects in this course.
+There are four projects in this course.
 Projects are larger and more challenging assignments than you would typically find in a lab.
-All projects are to be done with your partner.
+All projects except for the first are to be done with your partner.

 There will be no alternate exams.
-If you miss an exam, your score will be reweighted with your performance on the final exam according to the exam supersession policy.
-Students with DSP accommodations that require alternate exam timing will be honored, so long as you can make a time that overlaps the official time.
+If you miss a midterm exam, your score will be reweighted with your performance on the final exam according to the exam supersession policy.
+Students with DSP accommodations that require alternate exam timing will be accounted for, so long as you can make a time that overlaps the official time.
 If you have a disability that prevents your ability to make such a time, we will discuss alternate arrangements with you directly.
-If you are traveling on official UC business, and have a proctor available, we will allow remote exams to be taken at the same time as the official exam.

 If you have an exact time conflict with two or more midterm exams, or if you are unable to make the final exam, we suggest you seek accommodations with the conflicting party, or take CS 61B next semester.
 If, for whatever reason, you still need to take this course this semester, email firstname.lastname@example.org by the first week of the course explaining your needs.
-We’re happy to accommodate, but expect that most students will need to take an incomplete grade and complete the exams the next semester as there will be no alternate exams.
+We are willing to accommodate, but expect that most students who miss exams will need to take an incomplete grade and complete the exams the next semester as there will be no alternate exams.

 For those of you who miss an exam, have a bad night, or make major improvements over the semester, the exam supersession policy gives you a chance to replace one of your midterm exams.
 Specifically, if it helps your score, we will replace one of your midterm scores by its “final statistical equivalent” (FSE).
 We compute the FSE of an exam as follows: